PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: The PAIReD jet strategy

-Since a PAIReD jet is composed of the hadronization products of both quarks, a tagging algorithm employed to identify the flavor of the quarks has access to correlations between the two subjet constituents.
-However, unlike large-radius jets, the PAIReD jet lacks information of the reconstructed particles that lie spatially between the two subjets.
-This leads to the introduction of the second version of the PAIReD jet strategy, which we refer to as the PAIReDEllipse strategy.
+Since a PAIReD jet is composed of the hadronization products of both quarks, a tagging algorithm employed to identify the hadronic decay of a heavy particle has access to correlations between any pair of particles arising from the hadronization, even if two particles are reconstructed in two different AK4 jets.
+Furthermore, the fact that two jets arising from the same hadronic decay inherently possess distinct properties, such as charge and color, is preserved when analyzing the entire PAIReD jet collectively; this information is lost when each AK4 jet is processed separately.
+However, unlike large-radius jets, the PAIReD jet still lacks information of the reconstructed particles that lie spatially between the two AK4 jets.
+This leads to the introduction of the second variant of the PAIReD jet strategy, which we refer to as the PAIReDEllipse strategy.

 The PAIReDEllipse strategy defines a non-conventional jet using two clustered AK4 jets as ``seeds''.
-The area of the PAIReDEllipse jet is defined by an elliptical region in the $\eta$--$\phi$ plane, where $\eta$ refers to the pseudorapidity coordinate of the detector and $\phi$ refers to the azimuthal angle in radians.
+The area of the PAIReDEllipse jet is defined by an elliptical region in the $\eta$--$\phi$ plane.
 The ellipse is defined such that the centers of the two seed AK4 jets lie on the major axis of the ellipse.
 The length $b$ of the minor axis of the ellipse is fixed to 3 units in the $\eta$--$\phi$ plane, motivated by the largest jet radius ($\Delta R=1.5$) used in recent physics analyses \citep{VHcc}.
 With the distance between the centers of the two AK4 jets denoted by $\Delta R_{jj}$, the length of the major axis is defined as

-units in the $\eta$--$\phi$ plane.
+units in the $\eta$--$\phi$ plane, so that the ellipse includes particles lying up to 1 unit away from the centers of each small-radius jet in the direction away from the center of the ellipse.
+As shown in Fig. \ref{fig:Maps} and discussed in the following paragraphs, this choice covers a large fraction of particles generated from the decay of a Higgs boson.
 We have tested that increasing these numbers does not significantly alter the final performance metrics of the PAIReDEllipse strategy.

 All the particles reconstructed within the perimeter of the ellipse thus defined are considered constituents of the PAIReDEllipse jet.
 Thus, for a pair of AK4 jets, one can uniquely define one PAIReDEllipse jet.
-It can be noted that the definition of the PAIReDEllipse jet does not involve any sequential clustering algorithm, except for the ones necessary to define the centers of the seed AK4 jets.
-As a result, the advantages that commonly-used sequential clustering algorithms provide, such as infrared and collinear (IRC) safety \citep{Banfi:2004yd}, are not realized in this approach.
-On the other hand, the computational expense of running an additional sequential clustering algorithm is saved.
+It can be noted that the definition of the PAIReDEllipse jet does not involve any sequential clustering algorithm, except for the ones necessary to define the centers of the seed AK4 jets, similar to the PAIReD jet scenario.

 In presence of additional jets arising from initial- and final-state radiations, standard resolved-jet approaches typically involve sorting all AK4 jets in the event by certain predetermined parameters ($p_{\text{T}}$, b/c tagger score) to select the pair of jets that are most likely to arise from the decay of a heavy particle.
 Analogously in the PAIReD(Ellipse) jet strategy, the PAIReD(Ellipse) jet with the highest ``bb/cc-jet'' score can be treated as the decay of interest.